sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-08-31-rust-parser-combinators.markdown

 This is easy way to build clean, simple and composable parser combinators, glue them into monad, and define naive HTTP request parser, in pure Rust, without any dependencies.
 And this naive request parser event seems to work!
 At least test passes.

 Current implementation is "stateless" in a way that if entity is not fully matched (e.g. not all chunks of a request were received), it returns error and next attempts will need to start over.
-For this reason, the client code should care about keeping the current read position in a stream and resetting the byte-stream to that position if matching did not succeed.
+For this reason, the client code should care about keeping the current read position in a stream and resetting the stream to that position if matching did not succeed.

 The "stateful" parser could keep the aggregate and repeat matching from last position in a stream.
-I believe it would require to plug State monad somewhere, and allow returning something like `(State, Either<Error, Parser<T>>)` from parser.
+I believe it would require to plug in the State monad somewhere, and allow returning something like `(State, Either<Error, Parser<T>>)` from parser.

 The final code with implemented parsers for HTTP request and WebSocket frame are available on [github][code].